facebookresearch/fairseq2/INSTALL_FROM_SOURCE.md

 If you would like to build fairseq2’s CUDA kernels, set the `FAIRSEQ2N_USE_CUDA` option `ON`.
-When turned on, the version of the CUDA Toolkit installed on your machine and the version of CUDA that was used to build PyTorch must match.
+When turned on, the version of the CUDA Toolkit installed on your machine and the version of CUDA that was used to build PyTorch must match:

 ```sh
 cmake -GNinja -DFAIRSEQ2N_USE_CUDA=ON -B build